I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/nc-iddcx-evt_idd_cx_adapter_commit_modes.md

 ## Remarks

 The OS always provides the IDDCX_PATH for every connected monitor even if it is not active and indicates which paths have changed.
 If a path is marked  inactive, then the whole display pipeline for that path will be powered off and no signal will be sent to the monitor.
-<p class="note">When a new path is committed, the driver should program the display pipeline to display a black image until the first frame is ready to be displayed.
-To achieve this, WDDM visibility should be off until the first frame is ready to be displayed, then the visibility should be turned on.</p>
+<div class="alert"><b>Note</b>  <p class="note">When a new path is committed, the driver should program the display pipeline to display a black image until the first frame is ready to be displayed.
+To achieve this, WDDM visibility should be off until the first frame is ready to be displayed, then the visibility should be turned on.

+</div><div> </div>

 ## Requirements
 | &nbsp; | &nbsp; |